ggonzalezh/CV/README.md

 - JavaScript.
 - TypeScript.
-- J2EE.
-- HTML5.
-- CSS.
+- Python

 ### Tools & Frameworks

-- Node.js, Express.js, NPM.
+- Node.js, Express.js, NestJS
-- Angular 2+, React.js.
+- npm, Yarn.
+- Flask, Django.
-- Bootstrap.
+- React.js, Vue.js.
 - Git.
-- Spring Boot, Maven.
 - MongoDB, SQL Oracle.

 ## Current position

+### Mobdev - Santiago, Chile

+**Full-Stack Developer**

+_March 2021 - Current_

+The daily activities consist in the development of different Back-end and Front-end components, development of different tests.
+I am also part of the innovation team, where we are constantly looking for new technologies and developing small experiments to test them.

+Projects and technologies in which I was involved:

+- **Scotiabank**: Avatar - React.js
+- **Scotiabank**: ScotiaLevels - React.js + NestJS + MongoDB.

+Other skills and duties include:

+- Participated in daily SCRUM meetings and developed through multiple sprints.
+- Small project development.
+- CI/CD development of experiments.

+## Career history

+### RokketLabs - Santiago, Chile

+**Full-Stack Developer**

+_November 2020 - February 2021_

+Day-to-day activities consisted in the development of different Front-end and Back-end modules with M.E.R.N Stack.
+Creation of tests to ensure the quality of the software, code review between team members.

+Projects and technologies in which I was involved:

+- **LATAM Airlines**: Biometric Boarding - Python 3 + Flask, OpenCV, Tensorflow, Node.js + Express.js, React.js, MongoDB.

+Other skills and duties include:
+- Participated in daily SCRUM meetings and developed through multiple sprints.

 ### ActiveIT - Santiago, Chile

 **Full-Stack Developer**

-_June 2018 - Present_
+_June 2018 - October 2020_

 Day-to-day activities include building hybrid/web applications, managing client expectations and supervising the development side of the project's life cycle.

 Projects and technologies in which I was involved:
 - **SII**: EOI, Upgrade Look & Feels - Angular 1.7.
 - **SII**: Modelo C, Angular 1.7, RESTEasy + Spring, Oracle 11g.
 - **SII**: RAF-RAV, Angular 1.7, RESTEasy + Spring, GWT, Oracle 11g.